jonathann000/advanced_ml_assignment/Competition.md

    Which group can make an agent that learns the best on an unknown environment?
    Be creative and use what you have learned in the course and come up with something that works well.
    Participating is totally voluntary, you do not need to participate to pass the course.
+   Outside of tremendous prestige, this competition may yield up to 5 bonus points in the course.
+These points can be used to increase your score on the assignments, not to get a passing grade, but to help you get a 4/5/VG on the assignments.
+The bonus points will be mostly based on the performance in the competition, but creative solutions may also be rewarded.
+Most groups will not get the maximum amount of points, but all groups that have done something non-trivial will gain at least 1-2 points.

 Some suggestions of things to try: smarter exploration, model based RL, distributional methods instead of only expectations, ensemble methods.